 About University College in London, England

-- Application deadlines: September 15 for spring two terms (Jan-June)
+- Application deadlines: September 15 for spring semester (Jan-June)

 March 1 for full year (Sept-June)

 We recommend early application to UCL, as admissions are done on a rolling basis.

 We're so excited that you're considering IFSA-Butler's program at University College London (UCL) for your semester or year abroad.
 UCL is located in the heart of London, one of the most vibrant cities in the world.
 We're sure you're going to love studying there!